 Assignment/Release.

-1. Customer agrees to take assignment of the Precedent Agreements from Company and Customer shall assume all of Company rights and obligations under the Precedent Agreements.
+1. Customer agrees to take assignment of the Precedent Agreements from Company necessary to move Customer’s gas from Cheyenne to Forgan and Customer shall assume all of Company rights and obligations under the assignmed Precedent Agreements.
 Customer shall take such assignment upon written notice from Company to Customer.

-2. Customer agrees to take assignment from Company or accept Company’s release of 10,000 mmbtu Per Day of transportation capacity from Company under the WIC FT Agreement for the Period of Delivery specified under this Transaction Agreement.
-(Transaction No. 2).
+2. Customer agrees to take assignment from Company or accept Company’s release of 10,000 mmbtu Per Day of transportation capacity from Company under the WIC FT Agreement for the remainder of the term of the WIC FT Agreement.
 Customer shall take such assignment upon written notice from Company to Customer.

-3. Customer agrees to take assignment from Company of those certain Precedent Agreements Open Season between Buyer and and Trailblazer Pipeline Company dated August 18, 2000.
+3. Customer agrees to take assignment from Company of those certain Precedent Agreements Open Season between Buyer and and Trailblazer Pipeline Company dated August 18, 2000 (the “Trailblazer Agreement”).
 Customer shall take such assignment upon written notice from Company to Customer.

-4. Customer agrees to take assignment from Company or accept Company’s release of 35,000 mmbtu Per Day of transportation capacity from Company under the WIC FT Agreement for the Period of Delivery specified under that certain Transaction Agreement.
-(Transaction No. 1) between Buyer and Seller to that certain.
-ENFOLIO Master Firm Purchase/Sale Agreement in effect between Customer and Company (“Transaction No. 1”).
-Customer shall take such assignment upon written notice from Company to Customer.

-Customer agrees to release back to Buyer (all the capacity assigned or released to Seller under items 1 thru 4 above for the applicable periods of time) for a one (1) year term, on an annual basis to enable Buyer to perform the purchase obligations that have been contracted for under this Transaction Agreement (Transaction No. 2) and Transaction No. 1.
-Such annual release shall begin on the date specified in the written notice from Buyer to Seller in items 1 thru 4 above and occur on each anniversary thereof.
+Customer agrees to release back to Buyer (all the capacity assigned or released to Seller under items 1 thru 3 above (the “Capacity”) for the applicable periods of time) for a one (1) year term, on an annual basis to enable Buyer to perform the purchase obligations that have been contracted for under this Transaction Agreement (Transaction No. 2) and Transaction No. 1.
+Such annual release shall begin on the date specified in the written notice from Buyer to Seller in items 1 thru 3 above and occur on each anniversary thereof.
+In the event that such release of the Capacity back to Buyer for such one (1) year terms results in Buyer having to take the Capacity at a rate higher than the rates currently specified under the Precedent Agreements, the Trailblazer Agreement, or the WIC FT Agreement, then Buyer and Seller shall enter into a agency relationship which allows Buyer to act as Seller’s agent for the administration and control of the Capacity.

-All assignment or releases as described in this section shall be in a form acceptable to Buyer.
+All assignment, release, or agency agreements necessary to effectuate the actions as described in this section shall be in a form acceptable to Buyer.

 This Transaction Agreement is being provided pursuant to and in accordance with the ENFOLIO Master Firm Purchase/Sale Agreement in effect between Customer and Company and constitutes part of and is subject to all of the terms and provisions of such Agreement.
 Please execute this Transaction Agreement and return an executed copy to Company.
 Your execution should reflect the appropriate party in your organization who has the authority to cause Customer to enter into this Transaction.
 In the event Customer alters the terms of this Transaction Agreement in any manner there will be no Transaction pursuant to this Transaction Agreement.